fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/schedule.md

 ## Week 16: Review and Reflection 2
-Winding down with one last assignment---in lieu of the weekly learning reflection, you'll do a [Food Blog Analysis]((food-blog-analysis) that gives you a chance to apply the thinking and analytical approach from this class "in the wild".
+Our brains are full!
+Rather than more readings, let's apply the thinking and analytical approach from this class to contemporary put the woryou'll do a [Food Blog Analysis]((food-blog-analysis)

 ### Mon 11/30